 VE Day 75

-Friday 8 May 2020 marks 75 years since Nazi Germany's formal surrender at the end of the Second World War.
+Friday 8 May 2020 marks 75 years since Nazi Germany's formal surrender towards the end of the Second World War.

 On VE (Victory in Europe) Day in 1945, millions took to the streets to celebrate peace after years of devastating war.

-Join us in exploring some of the remarkable stories from this chapter in England's story, and find out how you can get involved in the commemorations at home.
+Join us in exploring some of the remarkable stories from this chapter in history, and find out how you can get involved in the commemorations at home.

 Dance for VE Day

-Sadly, our plans to support street parties across England with swing dancing to celebrate the 75th anniversary of the end of the Second World War have been delayed as a result of the Coronavirus outbreak.
+Sadly, our plans to support street parties across England with swing dancing to mark the 75th anniversary of VE day have been delayed as a result of the Coronavirus outbreak.